EdwardsCP/powershell-scripts/README.md

 ShortURLChecker.ps1 is a tool for determining where a shortened URL (i.e. bit.ly, t.co, etc.) redirects to.

+VaronisDisableUserDenySMB.ps1 is a modification of a script provided by Varonis for automatically responding to potential ransomware activity.

 # SADPhishes.ps1 Basic info and Usage Screenshots
 The screenshots below show an example of a workflow that can be taken through the SADPhishes script.
 In this example...